Carnaval in Las Palmas de Gran Canaria:

 Daytime Carnival in Vegueta is the event that sets off the season in Las Palmas, so energy levels are at a max and people are using their A-Game to plan costumes and props.

 From seemingly every angle there are DJs blasting Latin tempos, top 40 hits, and of course the classic Carnaval tracks like Chayanne’s Madre Tierra and Celia Cruz’ La Vida es un Carnaval.
 Thousands upon thousands of costumed carousers sing, dance and squeeze their way through impossible crowds from one stage to the next.

-Even better, Carnaval de Día in Vegueta begins a week before the celebrations start in Santa Cruz de Tenerife Carnival, so if you were hoping to experience both city’s festivities, you’re in luck!
+Even better, Carnaval de Día in Vegueta begins a week before the celebrations start in Santa Cruz de Tenerife Carnival, so it´s definitely possibly to check out the best of both cities.

 Where the Daytime Carnival Magic Happens

 The action is everywhere in Vegueta, but it’s mainly centered around Calle Mendizábal

 (the same pedestrian street that hosts the weekly Tapas Thursday).

 The whole barrio is in on the party, so you literally can’t miss it.
 The bars are closed to the crowds, but instead sell drinks and snacks from mini bars set up outside to block the doors.